African Sapphire Mining Guide

 Mambilla is another small town where the most recent sapphire mining sites have taken root.
 In the Taraba state and under Sardauna local government, the Mambilla sapphires are beginning to be considered some of the most beautiful specimens.
 Most of the stones that are discovered here are of very high quality, very transparent, and with desirable cut sizes.

-As mining continues, new examples will likely keep appearing, and increased demand and interest should expand the mining endeavors.
+As mining continues into 2020, new examples will likely keep appearing, and increased demand and interest should expand the mining endeavors.
+High-quality blue sapphires, such as what has been found in Nigeria, will always create incredible interest in the market.

 For the two decades, Madagascar has experienced a sapphire rush.
 Although sapphire deposits are known to exist all over the country, mining was banned in the northern portion of the island in the 1990s in an effort to protect indigenous species.
 In the south however, new discoveries of quality sapphires has caused a massive migration to the area.
 Sapphire deposits in the north come from alluvial deposits of weathered basaltic rocks, while those in the south have metamorphic origins.